 Afghan President Ghani and rival Abdullah sign power-sharing deal

-KABUL: Afghan President Ashraf Ghani and his rival Abdullah Abdullah on Sunday (May 17) signed a power-sharing deal, ending a bitter months-long feud that plunged the country into political crisis.
+KABUL: Afghan President Ashraf Ghani and his rival Abdullah Abdullah signed a power-sharing deal on Sunday (May 17), ending a bitter months-long feud that plunged the country into political crisis.

+The breakthrough, which sees Abdullah heading peace talks with the Taliban, comes as Afghanistan battles a rapid spread of the deadly coronavirus and surging militant violence that saw dozens killed in brutal attacks last week.

 "Doctor Abdullah will lead the National Reconciliation High Commission and members of his team will be included in the cabinet," Sediq Sediqqi, spokesman for Ghani, wrote on Twitter.